Nearly three in 10 defense secretaries never served in the nation's Armed Forces

 Panetta served in the Army from 1963 to 1965, exiting with the rank of First Lieutenant.

-Of the 21 men who have been appointed Secretary of Defense over the last 64 years, seven have come from the Navy, with six from the Army, and two from the Air Force.
+Of the 21 men who have been appointed Secretary of Defense over the last 64 years, seven have come from the Navy, with seven from the Army, and one from the Air Force.
 (With Donald Rumsfeld, who served 13th and 21st defense secretary, counted just once for the Navy).

 More than one in four defense secretaries, however, never served in the Armed Forces, or six of 21 (29 percent).